-- 10.2 The READY indicators are green if the corresponding clock input is present. - 10.3 The green SELECTED indicator switch corresponds to the input currently selected. - 10.4 AUTO/MAN switch: If revertive A priority has been selected on H16-in the AUTO position, a ready A clock source has priority.
+- 10.2 The READY indicators are green if the corresponding clock input is present. - 10.3 The green SELECTED indicator switch corresponds to the input currently selected. - 10.4 AUTO/MAN switch: In the AUTO position and when revertive A priority has been selected on H16, a ready A clock source has priority.
 Failure of the A clock switches the unit to the B clock input.
 When the A input returns, the unit will switch back to the A input.

-If non-revertive switching has been selected on H16-in the AUTO position, selected input can be A or B. Unit stays on the selected input until an alarm causes a switch to the other input.
+In the AUTO position and when non-revertive switching has been selected on H16, selected input can be A or B. Unit stays on the selected input until an alarm causes a switch to the other input.

 In the MAN position, clock selection is operator-controlled.

-11.0 The Model 8144-RR is now operational.
+11.0 The Model 8144-RE is now operational.